What Is Cloud Computing Architecture Explained

 Designed For Uptime And Resilience: High Availability and Fault Tolerance

-High Availability (HA) is a system design principle that guarantees a specific, agreed-upon level of operational uptime, often measured in "nines" (e.g., 99.99% or "four nines" uptime, meaning less than an hour of downtime per year).
-It's achieved through redundancy—duplicating key components across different failure domains (e.g., AWS Availability Zones, Azure Availability Zones) and implementing automatic failover mechanisms.
-If one server or component fails, another is immediately ready to take its place, minimizing downtime.
+High Availability (HA) is a system design principle that guarantees a specific level of operational uptime, often measured in "nines."
+For instance, "four nines" (99.99% uptime) means a service can only have about 52 minutes of downtime per year.
+HA is achieved through redundancy—duplicating key components across different failure zones, such as AWS Availability Zones or Azure Availability Zones.
+If one server or data center fails, an automatic failover mechanism redirects traffic to a healthy resource.
+This reduces the risk of a total service outage.

 A Secure Foundation And A Recovery Plan: Security and Disaster Recovery